choefele/CCHMapClusterController/README.md

 pod "CCHMapClusterController"
 ```

+See [Changes.md](https://github.com/choefele/CCHMapClusterController/blob/master/CHANGES.md) for a high-level overview of recent updates.

 ## Cell size and margin factor

 The clustering algorithm splits a rectangular area of the map into a grid of square cells.
 For each cell, a representation for the annotations in this cell is selected and displayed.